rm2013/katacoda-scenarios/hello-cluster/intro.md

-Welcome to your kube cluster  with kube admin Katacoda Scenario!
+Welcome to your Katacoda Scenario with kube cluster with kube admin, Kafka and Istio!

 In this scenario you'll learn how to bootstrap a Kubernetes cluster using Kubeadm.